Wolves have come home to Colorado.

 Intentional Reintroduction

-On the other hand, if wolves were intentionally reintroduced, flexibility would almost certainly be provided through an “experimental nonessential” designation, an approach used for the reintroduction of wolves to Yellowstone and Mexican wolves in Arizona and New Mexico.
-The designation relaxes ESA restrictions, treating the population as “threatened” rather than “endangered”, which allows greater management flexibility.
+Colorado’s reintroduction has allowed for management through an “experimental nonessential” designation, an approach used for the reintroduction of wolves to Yellowstone and Mexican wolves in Arizona and New Mexico.
+The rule allowing that flexibility is commonly referred to as a “10j” rule, a reference to the section of the ESA that allows for the designation.
+The status relaxes ESA restrictions, treating the population as “threatened” rather than “endangered”, which allows greater management flexibility.

-Past designations have allowed for actions that minimize or prevent wolf depredation on livestock that would otherwise be illegal under ESA endangered status, such as harassing or removing wolves that attack livestock and even lethal control.
-The classification can help with acceptance of restoration by livestock producers, local government officials, and others with concerns about wolf presence.
+Colorado’s 10j rule was put in place on December 8 of 2023, allowing for actions that minimize or prevent wolf depredation on livestock that would otherwise be illegal under ESA endangered status, such as harassing or removing wolves that attack livestock and even lethal control.
+The classification is helping acceptance of restoration by livestock producers, local government officials, and others with concerns about wolf presence.

 It’s the Right Thing to Do